 Your organization can take advantage of several issuing databases to verify identities and reduce fraud.
 The best approach for your business will depend on your business model, your offerings, and the users you most often engage with.

-Option #1: AAMVA (American Association of Motor Vehicle Administrators) verification
+AAMVA (American Association of Motor Vehicle Administrators) verification

 One option for verifying users against issuing databases is AAMVA.
-With this method, you can use the DMV database to verify driver’s license data and confirm that the name, birthdate, expiration date, and barcode are legitimate.
+With this method, you can use the DMV’s database to verify driver’s license data and confirm that the name, birthdate, expiration date, and barcode are legitimate.

 Sample use case: AAMVA can be a great way to provide a bit of extra assurance for risky individuals.
-For example, if your system detects a risk signal or red flag while an account is being created (such as multiple accounts being created from the same location or device), you can use AAMVA to double check and confirm the information they're providing matches a real person.
+For example, if your system detects a risk signal or red flag while an account is being created — such as multiple accounts being created from the same location or device — you can use AAMVA to double check and confirm the information they're providing matches a real person.

-Option #3: TIN (Taxpayer Identification Number) verification
+TIN (Taxpayer Identification Number) verification

 With TIN verification, you can confirm that a name and a TIN exist as a pair in IRS records, which means you can be fairly confident that a user is a real person.

-Caveats: TIN is a simple verification system with limited verifiable elements.
+Caveats: This is a simple verification system with limited verifiable elements.
 It only looks at name and Taxpayer ID; items such as address or birthdate are not included.
 For this reason, it may be less reliable than other methods.

 Sample use case: TIN is best reserved for verifying businesses or individuals who aren’t covered by other verification methods.
 For example, you could use TIN verification for someone without an SSN rather than exclude them from your service altogether.